 The available historical aerial photographs prior to 2012 showed a significant amount of disturbed land (primarily disturbed Diegan coastal sage scrub and bare ground) across the project site.
 The parcel may have been used as an informal dirt parking area or subject to off-road vehicle use as aerial photographs show bare areas and dirt roads becoming established over time.
 An aerial photograph from 1994 shows commercial development immediately west of the project site.
 By late 2005, it appears the project site was at least partially fenced, coinciding with a steady increase of new coastal sage scrub habitat from that point onwards likely resulting from diminished human disturbances on the site.
 Construction of the mixed-use residential (Palomar Station), abutting the east side of the project site began in 2013.
 A retaining wall constructed along the eastern boundary of the project site as part of the Palomar Station development suggests the existing topography of the site is at least partially, if not entirely, natural and comprised of native rather than imported soils.
 By 2021, aerial photographs show the majority of coastal sage scrub habitat in the project site to be disturbed.
-However, the aerial photograph from July 2021 shows more evidence of project site, exposing more soil and creating more bare ground.
+However, the aerial photograph from July 2021 shows more evidence of project site disturbance, with two intersecting, perpendicular lines having been graded within the project site, exposing more soil and creating more bare ground.
 The project site remains undeveloped to the present.